System Design Space

 5. Creating a GraphQL API

-• Resolver layers, context, custom scalars, and Apollo Server.
+• GraphQL resolvers, execution context, custom scalars, and Apollo Server.

 6. GraphQL Clients

-• From fetch/graphql-request to Apollo Client + React usage.
+• From fetch and graphql-request to Apollo Client with React.

-• Caching, fetch policies, and mutation-driven cache updates.
+• Client caching, fetch policies, and cache updates after mutations.

 7. GraphQL in the Real World